-6. Colorado River Demand Management Storage Agreement and Investigations the relevant agreement is the Demand Management Storage Agreement ("DMSA").1 The DMSA authorizes the storage of up to 500,000 acre-feet of water in the Colorado River Storage Project Act Initial Units if and when a Demand Management program is set up in the Upper Basin.
+5. Colorado River Demand Management Storage Agreement and Investigations

+In March 2019, the seven Colorado River Basin States executed a suite of agreements called the Drought Contingency Plan (DCP).
+The DCP includes Upper and Lower Basin elements and is in effect until December 31, 2025.
+It is beyond the scope of this Report to summarize each agreement, but for purposes of this Report, the relevant agreement is the Demand Management Storage Agreement (DMSA).
+The DMSA authorizes the storage of up to 500,000 acre-feet of water in the Colorado River Storage Project Act Initial Units if and when a Demand Management program is set up in the Upper Basin.
 The DMSA does not require that a Demand Management program be established.
-Rather, it provides the legal mechanism to store water conserved under a Demand Management program if, and only if, the Upper Division State Commissioners to the Upper Colorado River Commission agree to the feasibility and requirements of such a program after consulting with the Lower Division States and reaching agreement with the Secretary of the Interior on specific operations and determine there is a need for such a program.
+Rather, it provides the legal mechanism to store water conserved under a Demand Management program if, and only if, the Upper Division State Commissioners to the Upper Colorado River Commission agree to the feasibility and requirements of such a program after consulting with the Lower Division States, reach agreement with the Secretary of the Interior on specific operations, and determine there is a need for such a program.